INCATools/ontology-access-kit/docs/packages/interfaces/index.rst

 .. note::

-    Some interfaces may not be "pure" interfaces is that they may provide a default implementation, which may or may not be overridden by an implementation
+    Some interfaces may not be "pure" interfaces, in that they may provide a default implementation, which may or may not be overridden by an implementation